-On a recent trip to Nepal, Prof Ulubasoglu conducted a field trip 100 kilometres from Kathmandu and spoke with the local farmers who, interestingly, expressed disappointment that they hadn’t experienced moderate flooding.
+On a recent trip to Nepal, Prof. Ulubasoglu conducted a field trip 100 kilometres area from Kathmandu and spoke with the local farmers who, interestingly, expressed disappointment that they hadn’t experienced moderate flooding.

 He adds that some research results also reveal the notion of ‘creative destruction’ – or the positive effects of damaging events.

 ‘For example if you take the bombing of Vietnam by American planes during Vietnam War.
 One of the findings is that there is no difference between bombed areas and non-bombed areas because the bombed areas were quick to converge to the non-bombed areas through activities such as constructions, recovery and rehabilitation.
 So the gap has closed and that’s an interesting result.’